1. Introduction to

 RPM help shows all available options

 and switches that can be used with the RPM command.
+Help is handy in removing instant errors in command syntax, execution and instructs to use the correct format.

 #sudo